 Ways to Increase the Chance of TV News Coverage for Your Dog Show

-To make it more likely that the television station will cover your event, offer to send a spokesperson to the studio to conduct an interview.
-Try pitching yourself or another club member specifically as a spokesperson and getting the station to cover the show through a different angle, such as:
+To make more likely that the television station will cover your event, offer to send a spokesperson to the studio to conduct an interview.
+Try pitching yourself or another club member specifically as a spokesperson and getting the station to cover the show from a different angle, such as:

 Tell them how your dog show stands out from other events that take place in your area — and make sure you follow through with your claims!
 The more creative you are with your pitching, the more likely you are to pique the interest of a TV station.

 Central Ohio Kennel Club’s Experience with Local Media

 By Ann E. Keil

 *Editor’s Note: Ann Keil is currently president of the Doberman Pinscher Club of Columbus Ohio, corresponding secretary of the Miami Valley Boxer Club, and an active member of Central Ohio Kennel Club — for which she organized the news segment on her local Channel 28 Fox affiliate show Good Morning Columbus with Johnny DiLoretto.

 I received a call from Johnny DiLoretto about on Wednesday, January 30th, concerning airing a series of live segments (7 two-minute live segments plus a taped interview) to be broadcast on February 7th.
 Johnny is a “roving” reporter for Good Day Columbus, the Fox 28 morning news program.
 Daily, he visits different sites and provides human interest stories about businesses, people, and activities in the mid-Ohio area with live segments.
 The topic Johnny was interested in was “The Road to Westminster: How to get involved in showing your dog”.
 I recognized the wonderful opportunity to showcase events and organizations in the central Ohio area, plus that there are many more competitive events than just conformation.